-One of the bigger problems in the backend were the STOP commands: I had to manipulate the process list in order to find the actual player processes that were to be killed.
+One of the bigger problems in the backend were the STOP commands: I had to manipulate the process list (ps ax on the console) in order to find the actual player processes that were to be killed.

 The player used in this backend is my own program playw (the source is included).
 If you don't like this program you can also use standard ALSA commands like aplay.
 The player is alway started as a separate background process – it is not tightly coupled with the backend program 433Mhz_server.I include a hardware architecture diagram describing the hardware modules: